-The graph below shows the total amount of venture funding and company count in each AI category.
+The graph below shows the acquisition amounts in different AI categories.

 We can see from this graph that the Computer Vision Platforms category leads all the other AI categories by far.
 The total acquisition amount in this category is around $16 billion.
 Computer Vision Platform companies process images to algorithmically derive information from them and recognize objects.
 Some example companies in this category include Cortica, Blippar, Kairos, and Clarifai.

 Computer Vision Platforms has seen some large acquisitions in recent years.
 Mobileye was acquired by Intel in March 2017 for around $15 billion.
 Movidius was acquired by Intel in September 2016 for $400 million.
 Magic Pony Technology was acquired by Twitter in June 2016 for $150 million.

 The acquisition amount in Computer Vision Platforms represents 72% of all AI acquisition activity.
 It’s noteworthy that its acquisition amount is more than ten times the next category, Deep Learning Platforms.
 Additionally, Computer Vision Platforms’ acquisition amount is highly concentrated, with 15/16 of the amount coming from the $15 billion Mobileye acquisition.

 Conclusion: Deep Learning Applications and Computer Vision Platforms Lead AI Exit Activity

 In summary, we have examined AI exit activity by the number of exit events and acquisition amount.
 The Deep Learning Applications category leads the sector in the number of exit events.
 The Computer Vision Platforms category leads in acquisition amount.
 It will be interesting to see which other categories take the lead in AI exit activity in the rest of 2018.